-- NO GAMBLING – Gambling on pool is not permitted at any League function including this Tournament.
-Therefore, you are prohibited from gambling on pool at the tournament site, even after the Tournament has ended or you have been eliminated from the tournament.
-Any contestant participating in gambling will face disqualification from the tournament and/or forfeiture of all awards and prize money.
+- NO GAMBLING – Gambling on pool is not permitted at any APA function, including this Tournament.
+Therefore, you are prohibited from gambling on pool at the Tournament site, even after the Tournament has ended or you have been eliminated from the Tournament.
+Any participant that gambles will face disqualification from the Tournament and/or forfeiture of all awards and prize money.

 - BEVERAGES – Hotel regulations prohibit coolers, glass beverage containers or outside beverages from being brought into the Tournament rooms or hotel ballrooms.
-Beer and other beverages are available for sale at the Tournament site.
+Beverages are available for sale at the Tournament site.

 - FORFEIT TIME – Forfeits will be declared after 15 minutes has lapsed since a match has been called.
-If a player has registered for the tournament, every effort will be made to locate the player before a forfeit is declared.
+If a player has registered for the Tournament, a Tournament Official will attempt to locate the player before a forfeit is declared.
+However, it is the player’s responsibility to be present for their matches when they are called.
 The Tournament Director determines when a match is officially forfeited.

 - COACHING – Coaching is not permitted.
-Violations could result in a foul being called for illegal aid.
-You are advised too not confer with anyone other than your opponent, Referee, or the Tournament Director as it could be misunderstood as coaching.
+Violations of this rule could result in a foul being called.
+You are advised not to confer about your match with anyone other than your opponent, a Referee, or the Tournament Director as doing so could be perceived as coaching.

 - DRESS CODE – Proper attire must be worn at all times in and around the tournament site.
-Refer to the Tournament Dress Code in the Tournament Program for information on what is considered proper attire.
-The Tournament Director shall determine what is proper attire, and is responsible for requiring players whose attire is determined to not be proper to change.
-If the Tournament Directors requires to you change your attire, compliance with the Tournament Director’s direction is not a just cause for delaying the progress of a match.
+Refer to the Tournament Dress Code in the Event Program for information on what is considered proper attire.
+The Tournament Director shall determine whether your attire is proper, and is responsible for requiring players whose attire is not proper to change.
+If the Tournament Director requires to you change your attire, compliance with the Tournament Director’s direction is not a just cause for delaying the progress of a match.
 The dress code will be enforced.

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.

 - NO SMOKING – Due to Nevada state law, smoking is not permitted within the tournament room.
-The use of electronic cigarettes/vaporizers are also not allowed in the tournament room.
+The use of electronic cigarettes/vaporizers is also not allowed in the Tournament room.

 - GAME RULES – APA game rules apply.
-Any and all Local Bylaw(s) applicable to your Local League or interpretation(s) of the APA game rules made by your Local League Operator which are not in full accord with the Championship Rules established by the APA do not apply at this event.
-It is your responsibility to know what a Championship Rule is and what is a Local Bylaw.
-The game rules are covered in the Official Team Manual.
+The game rules are covered in the Official Team Manual and The Official APA/CPA 8-Ball & 9-Ball Game Rules Booklet.
 You should ensure that you are familiar with these rules.
+Any and all Local Bylaw(s) applicable to your Local League, or interpretation(s) of the APA game rules made by your Local League Management, which are not in full accord with the Tournament Rules established by the APA do not apply at this event.
+It is your responsibility to know what is a Tournament Rule and what is a Local Bylaw.
 In addition, you are obligated to review the APA Poolplayer Championships Certification Statement (the “Certification Statement”) prior to registering for the Tournament.

 - FOULS – You are encouraged to be familiar with the portions of the Official Team Manual that apply to the format you are playing in this Tournament, including, but not limited to, what constitutes a foul in that format.
-Each player is advised that, before taking ball-in-hand, they should make certain they actually have ball-in-hand.
+Each player is advised to make certain that they actually have ball-in-hand before taking ball-in-hand.
 If you do not confirm ball-in-hand with your opponent, or with Tournament Officials, and there is a difference of opinion, then you run the risk of fouling the cue ball unintentionally.